United Democratic Front (South Sudan)

-In July 2015, news of his assassination was all over EAC and international media houses as well as social media.
+In July 2015, news of his reported assassination was covered in the media.
 UDF, under the leadership of Lawrence, participated in the 2018 peace negotiations in both Addis Ababa, Ethiopia, and Khartoum, Sudan.
-These negotiations resulted in the signing of the Revitalized Agreement on Resolution of Conflict in the Republic of South Sudan (R-ARCSS) in September 2018.
+These negotiations resulted in the signing of the Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan (R-ARCSS) in September 2018.